On the Golomb-Dickman constant under Ewens sampling

+so the limiting distribution of $sL^{(s)}$ coincides with the distribution of the largest atom $X_{1}$ of $\Pi$.
+No process-level convergence is required; the identification is purely at the level of distribution functions.

-This limiting distribution does not coincide pointwise with the distribution of the largest component of the Poisson--Dirichlet partition due to the lack of mass normalization.
+This distribution, however, does not coincide pointwise with that of the largest component of the Poisson--Dirichlet partition due to the normalization by the total mass.
 Denote by $Y_{\theta}$ the largest component of a $\PD(\theta)$ random partition.
 The convergence of the normalized cycle lengths to $\PD(\theta)$ implies $L_{n}/n \to Y_{\theta}$ in distribution, and since $L_{n}/n \le 1$, dominated convergence gives $\lambda_{\theta} = \EE[Y_{\theta}]$.